GaloisInc/smaccmpilot-org/pages/software/loading.md

 [building SMACCMPilot][building], you have a complete [SMACCMPilot flight platform][hardware].

+There are two boards to flash:

 Before you begin, determine whether you want to use the PX4 USB Bootloader, or whether you prefer to use a JTAG programmer such as the Black Magic Probe.
 Instructions for both cases are below.
+Note that for the [hardware](../hardware/index.md) the casing has to be cut away to use the probe.

 [building]: build.html
 [hardware]: ../hardware/airvehicle-overview.html